Professional Liability (Errors & Omissions) Insurance

 In the medical and healthcare industry, when talking about doctors, chiropractors, dentists, and nurses, this type of insurance is often called malpractice insurance.

-A good E&O policy will be able to cover all of the costs of your defense, as well as your judgments or settlements.
+A good professional liability policy will be able to cover all of the costs of your defense, as well as your judgments or settlements.

 Professional liability insurance is particularly useful for any business that offers professional services, such as lawyers, accountants, consultants, investment advisors, real estate agents, architects, medical experts, engineers, tech companies, and others.